 Creating a new Curry package is easy.
 To use a Curry package in your project, create a package.json file in the root, fill it with the minimum amount of information discussed in the previous session, and move your Curry code to a src directory inside your project's directory.
-Alternatively, if you are starting a new project, use the cpm new <project-name> command, which will ask you a few questions and then create a new project directory with a package.json file for you.
-Declare a dependency inside the new package.json file, e.g.:
+Alternatively, if you are starting a new project, use the cpm new cpm new cproject-name command, which creates a new project directory with a package.json file for you.
+6 Declare a dependency inside the new package.json file, e.g.: